ceylansen/SDA-project/README.md

 # To test the code run testing.py to run all implemented functionality.
 The tests are using a small sample of our very large original dataset

+Libraries used one might not already have: sqlite3 statsmodels csv scipy sklearn